danburzo/grunt-recipes/chapters/06 - Start a server.md

 Let's fix this by writing a custom _middleware_ for the `connect` task to redirect paths that don't correspond to physical files back to `index.html`.

-For this we will be using the `connect-modrewrite` plugin &mdash; our first encounter with a plugin that's not specifically written for Grunt.
-But rest assured, it's basically the same thing.
-Let's install it in the same way as with any other plugin:
+For this we will be using the `connect-modrewrite` plugin.
+It's not specifically written for Grunt, but we use it in the same way.
+Let's install it:

 ```bash
 npm install connect-modrewrite --save-dev